smiley-maker/smiley-maker/README.md

 I'm excited about a few projects I'm working on!
 Which one do you think I should start first?

-- Book recommender based on readability and content
 - Deep learning emotion recognition and playlist builder
 - Recipe recommendations based on photo from restaurant
 - Travelling Salesman Problem ... in Space!